psyinfra/HTCAnalyze/config/README.md

 This will search for the config_file with the priorities from 1 (high) to 4 (low) if NOT --no-config Flag is set:

-1. if found: environment_dir/config/htcompact.conf (virtual environment)
+1.  environment_dir/config/htcompact.conf (virtual environment)
-2. else if found: ~/.config/htcompact/htcompact.conf
+2.  ~/.config/htcompact/htcompact.conf
-3. else if found: /etc/htcompact.conf
+3.  /etc/htcompact.conf
 4.  else go with default settings

 ##### Note: